m4ttsch/omscs-notes-notes/computer-networks/content-distribution.md

 When we `ping` youtube.com, we can see that we get very low latency: on the order of 1ms.

-A `dig` request for the PTR record associated with the IP address that was responding to our ping shows `yh-in-f190.1e100.net` which is an address from Google’s CDN.
+A `dig` request for the PTR record associated with the IP address that was responding to our ping shows `yh-in-f190.1e100.net` which is an address from Google's CDN.

 ## CDNs and ISPs
 CDNs and ISPs have a fairly symbiotic relationship when it comes to peering with one another.